-Bed Bug Bite Marks
+Pictures and Removal of Bed Bug Bite Marks on Your Body

-" Bed bug bite marks vary between people.
-A bed bug bite is actually a skin puncture from a sharp hollow tube located on the bed bugs head.
-The stylet is inserted into the skin until a blood supply is located.
+Bed bug bite marks are caused by a stylet located on the insects head.
+The stylet punctures the skin and is inserted into the skin until a blood supply is located (it isn't technically a bite.)
 As part of the feeding process, the bedbug will inject a substance into the host that acts like an anesthetic, so the host doesn't feel the puncture.
-Some people, but not all, will have an allergic reaction to the substances injected into the skin.
-This can range from no skin reaction, to minor papules, to in severe cases, large itchy welts and skin blistering. "
+Each bite will have one puncture mark on the skin.

-Bed Bug Bite Marks:
+Bug Bed Bite Video

 BedBug Bite Video